 Basically, the researchers analyzed tissue samples from in and around trigger points and compared them with healthy muscle tissue.
 The differences were significant.
 The tissue of myofascial trigger points is rotten with irritating molecules associated with inflammation, with pain, and with immune function.

-The vicious cycle explains why trigger points have the potential to last forever.
-Many times I have worked on people who have had trigger points in the same location for several decades.
+The vicious cycle may explain why trigger points have the potential to last forever.
+Many times in my massage therapy career12 I worked on people who had apparently had the same sore spots for many years, even decades.
 My own trigger points are impressively long-lived.
 I’ve had a barely controllable patch of them in my right hip for a decade now.

 Positive feedback also helps to explain why trigger points, even when they do go away, strongly tend to come back.
 Any well-established trigger point has some reason to be there in the first place: it is a predictable response to some chronic stress or vulnerability in the body.
-Even if a trigger point could be eliminated on Monday, there’s a good chance that it will be back by Friday.
 Even if it could be completely eliminated on Monday — the sarcomeres’ proteins restored to a healthy separation, and every trace of metabolic waste flushed away — there’s a good chance that the conditions that led to it in the first place will restore it by Friday.

 This squares well with the clinical experience of every patient and professional trying to help: it seems to be easy enough to make trigger points a little better, but incredibly difficult to make them go away completely.
 Trigger point stubbornness explained.
 Just like cheek bites.